Donfutamadryt/Websites-in-batch/README.md

 Instruction:

-Select a page by clicking 1,2,3,4,5
+Select a page by clicking 1,2,3,4,5 and confirming with the enter key